Sunday, January 24th, 2016

 SPIEGEL ONLINE: Mr. Schäuble, the Austrian government recently announced plans to introduce upper limits to the number of refugees it will accept.
 Do you sympathize with their decision?

 Schäuble: I had to gasp for breath a bit when I heard that we were not closely consulted on the decision.
 In recent months, the German chancellor has always made an effort to consult closely with Austria.
-But we […]
+But we know […]

 No Comments